msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 - improve writing skills to be better in writting documentation
 - how to collaborate with multiple teams
 - be positive
+- write task then do it
+- write notes for everything

 ## overtime